10 The soil site

 Table 10.2: Spatial sampling strategies

-Arbitrary A points are not pre-determined at all; rather, they are chosen after the worker is on site, in response to direct observation of on-ground conditions.
-These are often practical and time-efficient but are also likely to over-sample the more easily accessible and/or interesting parts of the landscape, to the detriment of overall representativeness.
+A Arbitrary Sites chosen while in the field, in response to direct observation of on-ground conditions.
+These are often practical and time-efficient but are also likely to over-sample the more easily accessible and/or interesting parts of the landscape, to the detriment of overall representativeness

-Random, transect and grid sampling R, T, G effectively ignore environmental parameters.
-This is useful when the spatial distribution of a parameter of interest is unknown or poorly understood.
+R Random, T (regular) transect and G (regular) grid sampling effectively ignore environmental parameters, although stratified random sampling might partially incorporate such information.
+These strategies are useful when the spatial distribution of a parameter of interest is unknown or poorly understood, but can lead to sites in inefficient or unsafe locations.

 10.2.7 Exposure type